Seeing the Invisible: The Power of Ink Heatmaps

 - Set the limit to 240%.

-- Watch the screen: Any area that turns neon green (or your chosen highlight color) is a rejection waiting to happen.
+- Watch the screen: Any area that turns neon green (or your chosen highlight color) exceeds the limit.

 The biggest mistake is trying to “brighten” the image to lower the ink.
 This ruins the mood of your design.